chakra-ui/zag/.changeset/serious-impalas-look.md

 "@zag-js/slider": patch
 ---

-- Redesiged style calculations for consistency
+- Redesigned style calculations for consistency
-- Fixed issue where thumb cannot go back to original position when `min` is greater than `0`
+- Fixed issue where the thumb cannot go back to its original position when `min` is greater than `0`